-What we have to do is something called gradient descent.
-So, because what we have learned remember that at the optimal position of the curve, once a curve has latched on to the boundary of the object, then the curve no longer moves.
-So, which means that this delta s c over delta t equal to 0.
-But this delta c or delta t equal to 0 is, again, that is how we have defined the equilibrium position.
-So, which means that we are tracking the time curve over time, tracking the curve over time.
+But what we have to do is something called gradient descent.
+So, because what we have learned sight remember that at the optimal position, of the curve, once a curve has latched on to the boundary of the object, then the curve no longer moves.
+So, which means that this delta of C over delta t equal to 0.
+But this delta C over delta t equal to 0 is, again, just that is how, we have defined the equilibrium position.
+So, which means that we are tracking the time curve over time.
+So, if you think about it, if you want to evolve the curve over time, then we can actually do this so called gradient descent.

-So, we can also if you think about it, if you want to evolve the curve over time then we can actually do this so-called gradient descent.
-So, if till we find the optimal position, we have to evolve the current how do we evolve the curve, we evolve the curve in the direction of increasing gradient, which is what the minus delta J tells you.
+So, till we find the optimal position, we have to evolve the curve.
+How do we evolve the curve?
+We evolve the curve in the direction of increasing gradient, which is what the minus delta J tells you.
 That is how you propagate the curve.
-So, delta c, over delta t is minus delta J is just the gradient descent equation.
+So, delta C, over delta S is minus delta J is just the gradient descent equation.
+So, you are propagating the curve in the direction of the opposite direction of increasing gradient, which is basically the gradient of the function.
+That is what we have, because we are trying to estimate the curve itself.

-So, you are propagating the curve in the direction of the, opposite to the direction of increasing gradient, which is basically the gradient of the function that is what we have, because we are trying to estimate the curve itself.
-So, we have delta c over delta t is minus delta J. And minus delta J is what we estimated here.
-This is minus delta J, these terms, so then we can write this delta c over delta t as time stepping.
+So, we have delta C, over delta t is minus delta J. And that is the delta J is what we estimated here.
+This is minus delta J, these terms, so then we can write this delta C over delta t as time stepping.
 So, this is again, you do a finite difference approximation.

-Like I said, C(s) is nothing but pairs of vertices x, y.
-So, then we can get this time step equation right here, which we can simplify to get the equation in this final form.
-So here is a matrix that can be there is again, a small confusion here as to why I put $x^{t+1}$ here, but I put t there.
+Like I said, C of S is nothing but pairs of vertices x comma y.
+So, then we can get this time stepping equation right here, which we can simplify to get the equation in this final form.
+So, A is a matrix that can be, there is again, a small confusion here as to why I put x of t plus 1 here, but I put t there?

 So, this is called a semi-implicit formulation.
-Because one way to look at it is, you propagate the curve, you move the curve based on a gradient equation at the current time step.

-And then, you move it and once you move it at the once after you move it, then you regularize it, that is what we are doing.
-So, it is semi-implicit, it turns out it has much more desirable numerical convergence properties.
-So, this is again techniques borrowed out of numeric analysis.
+Because, one way to look at it is, you propagate the curve, you move the curve based on a gradient equation at the current time step.
+And then you move it and once you move it and after you move it, then you regularize it, that is what we are doing.
+So, it is semi-implicit, it turns out, it has much more desirable numerical convergence properties.
+So, this is again, techniques borrowed out of numeric analysis.
 So, this is actually a very complicated method to actually understand and code.

-So, you start with calculus of variations, you form the current functional where there is a tension between how smooth your curve has to be or regularized your curve has to be and how badly you want it to latch on to the gradients in the image, the curve to latch on to the gradients in the image.
-And then, from there the Euler Lagrange equations come out, but they are non-trivial to solve.
+So, you start with calculus of variations, you form the correct functional where there is a tension between how smooth your curve has to be regularized your curve has to be and, how badly you want it to latch on to the gradients in the image, the curve to latch on the gradients in the image.
+And then from there will be Euler-Lagrange equations come out, but they are non-trivial to solve.
 So, you solve them by using the semi-implicit numerical analysis technique.
-By and of course, you have to discretize these things properly.
+By and of course, you are discretize these things properly.